festivalsculturenightlife

 Cine Albéniz

-Located right next to the Roman Theatre, this is the heart for true film buffs.
+Located right next to the Roman Theatre in the old town, this is the heart for true film buffs.
 It hosts the América, América section (new for 2026) and the International Mosaic.
 It's also where you'll find the best documentaries.

 Teatro Echegaray